Trump administration bars Harvard from enrolling foreign students

 Harvard enrolls almost 6,800 foreign students at its campus in Cambridge, Massachusetts, accounting for more than a quarter of its student body.
 Most are graduate students, coming from more than 100 countries.

-Harvard called the action unlawful and said it's quickly working to provide guidance to students.
+Harvard called the action unlawful and said it's working to provide guidance to students.

 “This retaliatory action threatens serious harm to the Harvard community and our country, and undermines Harvard’s academic and research mission,” the university said in a statement.